thelordfish/Space-Invaders-Cpp-with-QT/README.md

-# Witch's Garden (Space Invaders in C++ with Qt)
+# Space Invaders in C++ with Qt

-A botanical twist on the classic Space Invaders — written in C++ using Qt!
+A planty twist on the classic Space Invaders — written in C++ using Qt!

 At the moment you play as a magical square in a witches garden.
 A spell gone wrong has caused random coloured jellies of various sizes to fall from the sky.
 You must eat them before they hit the ground and ruin the plants.